rubenwardy/minetest_modding_book/_en/quality/unit_testing.md

 If you follow the advice in the [Clean Architectures](clean_arch.html) chapter, you'll already have a pretty clean file to test.
-You will still have to mock things not in your area however - for example, you'll have to mock the view when testing the controller/API.
+You will still have to mock things not in your area, however - for example, you'll have to mock the view when testing the controller/API.
 If you didn't follow the advice, then things are a little harder as you may have to mock the Minetest API.